egovernments/test-automation/README.md

 <!--Execution-->
 ## Execution
 To start the test execution in `local`,
- * Open command prompt or terminal on project folder
+ * Open command prompt or terminal
- * Execute
+ * Navigate to project folder and execute,
  ```
  mvn clean test "-DconfigPath= <path of the environment config. file>" "-Dkarate.options=--tags @<tag1,tag2> classpath:com/egov"
  ```